Develop-X/AWS/AWS Certified Solutions Architect/03_S3 Object Storage & CDN , Glacier and CloudFront.md

   - **If you delete source replication bucket objects, they are deleted from replica target bucket too.
 When you delete a Delete marker or version from source, that action is not replicated.**

 ## Lifecycle Management

+  - Allows to automate moving data from different storage.

   - Objects stored in **Glacier incur minimum 90 day storage cost**.